dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 {:.warning}

 ## Configuration
 Flux supports defining strategic merge and JSON patches, overriding images and the namespaces in the `kustomize.toolkit.fluxcd.io/Kustomization` [resource](https://fluxcd.io/docs/components/kustomize/kustomization/#override-kustomize-config).
-Argo CD is less flexible, you have to place your edits into the overlays of your kustomization (with [a few exceptions](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomize)).
+Argo CD is less flexible, you have to place your edits in the overlays of your kustomization (with [a few exceptions](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomize)).
 This might be a problem for certain repo layouts, e.g where kustomizations of an app live in a separate repo which is owned by a different team, and adding a new kustomization there is not preferable / feasible.
-It's not hard to see how this will cause a bigger problem with Helm, but about that later.
+If you are familiar with Helm, it's not hard to see how this will cause a bigger problem there, but about that later.
 As an additional customization, Flux supports [variable templating and substitution](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution).

-## Source tracking
-Both [Argo CD](https://argo-cd.readthedocs.io/en/stable/user-guide/tracking_strategies/#git) and [Flux](https://fluxcd.io/docs/components/source/gitrepositories/#reference) can be configured to track a branch, a tag pattern, or a commit hash in git.

-## Runtime dependencies

 ## Summary